Shop Data Sync Cronjob

 Recommendations

-Also note the limit option.
+Also note the Cronjob Shop Data Sync Option Limit option.
 This should not prevent a regular update.
 For example, if you have two shops with a data freshness set to 6 hours and the cronjob runs every 12 hours with a limit of 1, one shop cannot be processed.
 Here the limit should be set to at least 2 or the cronjob should run every 6 hours.

 Server Capacity